DSSGxUK/s22_buckinghamshire/README.md

 The datasets in these directories should be named `[TYPE]_original_[DATE].csv` where `[TYPE]` refers to the dataset (attendance, ccis, census, ks4, characteristics, ks2) and `[DATE]` refers to the month and year the dataset was submitted (e.g. `attendance_original_jan21.csv` corresponds to autumn 2021 attendance data, which is submitted in January). `[DATE]` should be written as the first 3 letters of the month and the last 2 digits of the year e.g. `jan21`, `sep19`.

-`characteristics_original_csv` and `ks2_original_csv` contain columns from the CCIS and KS4 datasets, respectively, and should be populated with data from current Year 7-10 students that we want to generate predictions for.
+CSV files in `characteristics_original_csv` and `ks2_original_csv` contain columns from the CCIS and KS4 datasets, respectively, and should be populated with data from current Year 7-10 students that we want to generate predictions for.
+These are separate datasets as current Year 7-10 students are not present in the CCIS and KS4 datasets until Year 11 onwards, but there are important features within these datasests that will improve the model performance.

 In addition you should add a csv file called `data/raw/secondary_schools_original.csv`, so the code knows what schools the establishment numbers in the data correspond to.
 See the file in `example_data/raw` for how your csv should look.